Hidden within some of the smaller parishes of the Scottish Borders, lies a dark secret that not many visitors may know about.

 Here you’ll pass a signpost for another body snatching location, Canonbie, which if you have time you may wish to add as a small detour.
 It’s about 28 miles away.

-You’re entering the start of body snatching territory and so there’s a few sites that aren’t too far away if you have the time for a bit of a detour
+You’re entering the start of bdoy snatching territory and so there’s quite a few sites that aren’t too far away if you’ve time for a detour.

 As one of the largest graveyards in Scotland, Canonbie is certainly worth a visit for the genealogy aspect alone.